 To understand, first, we must journey into the brain.

 Olfaction mediates the perception of odor and helps carry chemical information to the brain via the central nervous system.
 Our brains have at least 1000 smell receptor types that allow us to recognize a vast array of different smells and their subtle differences (by comparison, sight only uses four cell receptors to convert light).
-Smell is also the only sense that sends information directly to its processing site in the brain – the olfactory bulb.
+The smell is also the only sense that sends information directly to its processing site in the brain – the olfactory bulb.

 Let’s use a working definition of essential oils as ‘volatile components of aromatic plants’.
 Volatile here simply means they evaporate quickly.
 When essential oils evaporate, their molecules stimulate the hair-like receptor cells of our nasal passages called cilia, which send an electrical signal to the olfactory bulb.
 Mitral cells then carry the signals from the olfactory bulb to other parts of the brain’s limbic system.
 What’s the limbic system?
 Its comprised of the amygdala, hypothalamus, and hippocampus – all of which mediate emotion, memory, behavior, and learning.

 That’s quite a complex-sounding process, but the bottom line is there is a direct link between smelling and the part of the brain responsible for governing feeling.
 It’s the same link between essential oils and emotions.
 In fact, it is the only sensory system that involves the amygdala.
 This is why smells are often connected to specific memories.
 The sense of smell, as you have probably experienced, bypasses our usual filters.
 A certain mysterious aroma can trigger a memory at a deeper, more emotional level than any remembered story or associated image alone.

 A brief history